UPDATED FEB 21, 2020

 This N Skidmore St. studio knows a thing or two about breaking a sweat because this homegrown yoga spot combines muscle sculpting moves with dynamic flows to create a fun and effective workout you won't find anywhere else.
 Think of their classes as a high-intensity interval workout that’s part strength training, part yoga practice, and all kinds of sweaty!
 Fitt Tip: they also host run club that's free to join and meets up on Saturday mornings for a fresh-air jaunt around the city.

-This alignment-based yoga studio operates out of a gorgeous historic chapel complete with all sorts of natural light and stained glass windows, which creates a serene and relaxing atmosphere to get your flow on.
-And, in addition to their regular yoga practice they also have a meditation room and an outdoor terrace where they host summertime classes when the weather gets warmer.
+This alignment-based yoga studio operates out of a gorgeous historic chapel complete with all sorts of natural light and stained glass windows, creating a serene and relaxing atmosphere to get your flow on.
+And, in addition to their regular, traditional Hatha and Vinyasa flow yoga practice they also have a meditation room and an outdoor terrace where they host summertime classes when the weather gets warmer.
 Don't own a mat or need to borrow a prop?
 No problem.
-They have community mats and blocks that everyone is welcome to use.
+They have community mats and blocks that everyone is free to use.

-If you’re looking for friendly vibes, good music, and some traditional yoga moves with a creative twist, give this Pearl district studio a try.
-They feature a stacked schedule of energizing flows, like Hot Vinyasa and Acro yoga.
-But for those days when you need to de-stress and let it all go, they also offer meditation classes and restorative Yin practices.
-Oh, an for those who find balance on a budget, they also offer a daily community class and a daily happy hour class at a discounted price.
-Keep an eye on their events schedule, too, they often hosts themed classes and outdoor flows during the spring and summer.
+If you’re looking for friendly vibes, good music, and some traditional yoga moves with a creative twist, give this Pearl District studio a try.
+Yoyoyogi has three different practices under one roof; including heated, power Vinyasa, and gentle meditation classes.
+They feature a stacked schedule of energizing flows, like hot Vinyasa and acro-yoga.
+And for those who find balance on a budget, they also offer daily community and happy hour classes at a discounted price.
+Keep an eye on their events schedule, too.
+They often host themed classes and outdoor flows during the spring and summer.

 While you can find a wide range of classes here from beginner to expert, the studio is unique in that it really focuses on the whole body, inside and out.
 The space is shared with a Wellness Center, which offers acupuncture, craniosacral therapy, energy healing, and other healing sessions.
 But perhaps the best way to nourish your body and soul while here is to grab a juice or healthy salad at Prasad (on-site!).

 Yoga Shala’s mission is to bring yoga to everybody in an accessible way while still holding firm to yoga traditions.
-This North Portland studio does just that in a beautiful, high-ceilinged environment.
-They also have regular drum circles and other musical events to help get your heart pounding in other ways.
+This North Portland studio does just that in a beautiful, high-ceiling studio.
+Yoga Shala has a classic roster of offerings including Hatha, Yin, and Shadow Yoga, but they also offer kid's classes, PreNatal, and Mommy & Me sessions.
+In addition to weekly offerings they also have regular drum circles and other musical events to help get your heart pounding in other ways.

 If you like your yoga hot, this is the studio for you.
-You will undoubtedly get a good sweat in — the thermostat is generally set between 95 and 100º, but this place prides itself on being affordable, too.
-So, you can get monthly unlimited classes for under 70 bucks, and they offer free classes for active duty military, disabled veterans, firefighters, and police.
+You will undoubtedly get a good sweat in — the thermostat is generally set between 95-100º each class, and the studio has showers on site so you can still practice with a busy schedule.
+This place prides itself on being affordable, too — you can get monthly unlimited classes for under 70 bucks.
+They also offer free classes for active duty military, disabled veterans, firefighters, and police.
 It doesn't get much better than that!